 - 1. Meet all University admission requirements. - 2.
 Satisfactorily complete at least thirty (30) semester hours of undergraduate biology courses. - 3.
-Submit at least a 1000 score on the General Test of the GRE.
-(Verbal and Quantitative) - 4.
-Submit transcripts documenting a 3.0 undergraduate grade point average. - 5.
-Submit two letters of recommendation, a curriculum vita, and a letter of intent to the Biological Sciences Graduate Coordinator, following procedures outlined on the Department's web page.
+Submit a score on the General Test of the GRE (Verbal and Quantitative).
+ETS has changed the GRE scoring methodology, please check with your graduate advisor for details regarding GRE requirements for admission. - 4.
+Submit transcripts documenting a 3.0 undergraduate grade point average. - Submit two letters of recommendation, a curriculum vita, and a letter of intent to the Biological Sciences Graduate Coordinator, following procedures outlined on the Department's web page.